They’re changing guard at Buckingham Palace

 To see the most of, and derive the most enjoyment from, the ceremony – and of course to get those all important photographs and videos – it’s worth moving between these three locations.

-The ceremony gets underway at a little after 11am, when those soldiers who are about to finish their Guard shift at Buckingham Palace assemble in the courtyard at the front of Buckingham Palace.
+The ceremony gets underway at around 10.30am, when those soldiers who are about to finish their Guard shift at Buckingham Palace assemble in the courtyard at the front of Buckingham Palace.